About

 I’m an Associate Professor in the Munk School of Global Affairs & Public Policy at the University of Toronto, and a member of the Innovation Policy Lab.
 I’m also a Visiting Senior Fellow in the International Inequalities Institute at the London School of Economics.

-I study the spatial structure of work and prosperity.
-Much of my current research investigates how and why economic opportunity in the United States has become so deeply geographically polarized and unequal.
+I study cities, and specifically the spatial distribution of jobs and prosperity.
+Much of my current research investigates how and why economic opportunity in the United States has become so deeply geographically polarized and income unequal.
 Some of this work focuses on the role of technology, particularly innovations that are highly disruptive and rich in tacit knowledge.
-I’m also interested in the wider effects of frontier workers applying these new technologies, including on workers outside of tech and in left behind places.
-At the same time, my team and I are building the first geographically-granular measures of wealth in the US, which demonstrate that inequality in communities’ wealth levels has grown much larger than corresponding spatial income disparities.
+I’m also interested in how these technologies enter the world of work, both directly and through their wider impacts on workers outside of tech and on people who live in left behind places.
+At the same time, my team and I have built the first geographically-granular measures of wealth in the US, which demonstrate that inequality in communities’ wealth levels has grown much larger in recent decades than corresponding spatial income differences.

 Another area I focus on is the economics of diversity.
 In particular, I am investigating the productivity impacts of ethnic- and gender-diverse teams, workplaces, and cities.
 My work in this area has quantified economic benefits of immigrant diversity in the US, and Norway.
 An ongoing project examines these themes in the context of the United Kingdom (details here).